krb5/krb5/doc/rst_source/krb_admins/install_kdc/admins_to_db.rst

 Next you need to add administrative principals (i.e. principals who are allowed to administer Kerberos database) to the Kerberos database.
-You *must* add at least one principal now to allow communication between Kerberos administration daemon kadmind and kadmin program over the network for the further Kerberos administration.
-To do this, use kadmin.local utility on the master KDC.
-Note, that kadmin.local is designed to be ran on the same host as the primary KDC without using the Kerberos authentication to its database.
-(However, one needs administrative privileges on the local filesystem to access database files for this command to succeed.)
+You *must* add at least one principal now to allow communication between the Kerberos administration daemon kadmind and the kadmin program over the network for further administration.
+To do this, use the kadmin.local utility on the master KDC.  kadmin.local is designed to be run on the master KDC host without using Kerberos authentication to its database; instead, it must have read and write access to the Kerberos database on the local filesystem.

 The administrative principals you create should be the ones you added to the ACL file (see :ref:`admin_acl`).